 In this article

-- How to Buy a House with $0 Down in 2021: First Time Home Buyer Loan
+- How to Buy a House with $0 Down: First Time Home Buyer Loan

 - Is a no-down-payment option best suited for you?

 - FHA loans: Low down payment - 3.5% Down Payment